tragdir/swe-techdive/README.md

-# Hack.Diversity MERN Stack Template
+# Hack.Diversity MERN Stack Template (Server Only)

 ## Getting Started

-Wondering how to get this thing working?
-Well, do we have the READMEs for you!
+There are server and clinet folders as follows:
 - [server](server/README.md)
 - [client](client/README.md)

 ### Development Workflow

 *Note*: If you are getting set up for the first time, please read the readmes in the client and server folders!
-You'll need to set up MongoDB to get the app working properly, and there are instructions in the server folder.
+You'll need to set up MongoDB to get the app working properly.

 - Open at least 2 terminal windows/tabs, all of which starting from the root directory of this project (i.e. `~/your/local/path/to/template-react-express-monorepo`).
   - If you use vs code, you can go to Terminal tab and click on `New Terminal` to open a new terminal window in the footer of the vscode window.